When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Sleep Trial

-Sleepers who want to try the Helix Plus Mattress can take advantage of its 100-night sleep trial.
-You can initiate a return after the mandatory 30-night break-in period.
-Mattresses returned within 100 nights qualify for a full refund.
+If you want to try the Helix Plus Mattress, you can take advantage of its 120-night sleep trial.
+You may initiate a return after the mandatory 30-night break-in period.
+Mattresses returned within 100 nights qualify for a full refund, and Helix will help coordinate the logistics of returning the mattress at no extra cost to you.

 Warranty